 Watch the trailer for the latest season of "Fauda":

 Avi Issacharoff is the Middle East analyst for Walla website, the leading portal in Israel and for The Times of Israel, an Israeli based news website in English.

-Issacharoff and his writing partner, Lior Raz, are also creating two additional new series for Netflix.
-One is a straight-to-series untitled CIA drama.
-The untitled drama is inspired by actual events and follows a high-stakes global operation by the CIA and Mossad to track down and kill one of the world’s most wanted terrorists.
-The second project being developed is a political espionage thriller which revolves around a happily married man whose life is turned upside down when his wife is killed in a mysterious hit-and-run accident.
+He and his writing partner, Lior Raz, also created "Hit & Run," political espionage thriller which revolves around a happily married man whose life is turned upside down when his wife is killed in a mysterious hit-and-run accident.

 From 2006 to 2012, Issacharoff was the Arab affairs columnist for Ha’aretz newspaper.
 He was also the Middle East Affairs correspondent for Israeli Public Radio between the years of 2000 to 2006.
 And in 2002, he won the “best reporter” award for the “Voice of Israel” after covering the Second Intifada.

 Additionally, in 2004, together with Amos Harel, Avi wrote The Seventh War: How We Won and Why We Lost the War with the Palestinians.
 A year later, the book won an award from the Institute for Strategic Studies for containing the best research on security affairs in Israel.
 In 2008, Issacharoff and Harel published their second book 34 Days: The Story of the Second Lebanon War, which won the same prize.